Slideshow image

 By watching our words.

-He got incredibly practical.
-From the movies we watch, to the language we use — even the small, everyday decisions that no one else sees.
+He got incredibly practical—from the movies we watch to the language we use, even the small, everyday decisions no one else sees.

-I was only 13 when I heard that message.
-And it marked me.
+I was only 13 when I heard that message, but it marked me.

-To this day, I still think of it in the most ordinary moments.
+To this day, I still think about it in the most ordinary moments:

-I’ve been teased at times for my innocence or my standards — but I receive those comments with a smile.
-Because I know why I live the way I do.
+It can sometimes be a close call—50/50—but I’d rather be confident I’m honouring God than risk it for something that doesn’t really matter.
+Yes, I’ve been teased for my innocence or my standards, but I receive those comments with a smile because I know why I live the way I do.

 And I’m so grateful that his voice still shapes mine today.